Sexual selection in spiders: Mate choice

-Mate choice is typically displayed by females, but males can be choosy as well.
+Mate choice is typically displayed by females, but males can be selective as well.
 Traits associated with winning competitive bouts are more likely to be chosen by females.
 As body size effects male-to-male competition, females will choose the male with the more efficient body size.
-A Wolf spider, Schizocosa floridana, females assess males based on their ability to cope with a changing environment, observing the way males adapt to differences in food availabilities at different times.
+Wolf spider, Schizocosa floridana, females assess males based on their ability to cope with a changing environment, observing the way males adapt to differences in food availabilities at different times.
 Males who are able to adapt to the changes in food availability are well conditioned and usually show courtship displays such as tapping on their forelegs and waving. females choose the males who express these courtship displays and are larger in size based on predictions of the males foraging past.

 Courtship displays, such as degrees of ornamentation, colors, and movements, are commonly expressed in individuals of a species to attract the opposite sex.
 The male Hygrolycosa rubrofasciata spider displays certain signals, known as drumming, where a male taps his legs on a rough surface such as a leaf to signal he is ready to mate, with its speed influencing female choice towards faster drummers.
 Once the female chooses the male, her body starts to shake, a signal that she is ready to mate too.
 Males who exhibit better drumming behavior typically are more viable.

 Schizocosa stridulans males have ornamentation traits in their forelegs which affect their mating success.
 When courtship rates are high, ornamentation does not increase the reproductive rates of males because of the correlation between the aggressiveness of a spider and the degrees of ornamentation.
-Due to this correlation it is hypothesized that females choose males without ornamentation to avoid aggression from the males.
-Females are able to be choosy when courtship rates are high because they do not have to worry about missing out on copulations if there are plenty of male spiders to mate with.
+Due to this correlation, it is hypothesized that females choose males without ornamentation to avoid aggression from the males.
+Females are able to be selective when courtship rates are high, because they do not have to worry about missing out on copulations if there are plenty of male spiders to mate with.
 When courtship rates are low, males with high degrees of ornamentation are able to get to the female more quickly, thus giving them an advantage over non-ornamented males.